apocalyptech/choosable/README.md

   could be easily edited by hand in the YAML file directly.
 * It'd be nice if the Graphviz dotfile included a little subgraph which serves as a key of colors and shapes!
+* Strictly speaking, ending pages should really be using a different node shape, rather than a unique color (when generating Graphviz graphs).
+I like that the ending color is very noticeable, though.
+  Perhaps we should do BOTH?
 * I seem to be inconsistent with "choosable" versus "chooseable."
 The printed book uses the E, though it seems that the more-canonical spelling is without?
 Given that the books themselves do not especially